wellyshen/react-cool-starter/README.md

 }
 ```

-- For functional components.
-You can use [React.memo](https://reactjs.org/blog/2018/10/23/react-v-16-6.html#reactmemo) or [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) to avoid expensive calculations on every render.

-How to use `React.memo`:
+- `React.memo` is used for functional components.
+It plays the same role as `React.PureComponent`:

 ```js
 import React, { memo } from "react";